 What’s So Wrong About Cats?

 Cats (2019) is considered the worst film of the last decade.
 This has been somewhat surprising given the wild success of the original Andrew Lloyd Webber musical.
 But even Webber’s work was met with a great deal of ambivalence, as illustrated by the well-known joke that “someone once said that the worst thing about having a mistress is you had to see ‘Cats’ twice.”
 Disregarding Tom Hooper’s robust attempt to adapt Webber out of hand for uncanny visual effects or an apparent appeal to furries is specious — as though Mark Ruffalo’s face mapped onto the Hulk was any more realistic or the Chitauri any less bizarre.
 Most critics even winced at the erotic elements inherent in ballet, expressing more about their own prudishness — or at least the prurient moralism of the post-#metoo era — than the tantalizing performance of Francesca Hayward.
 The last attempt to portray Cats on film was far less ambitious: opting to merely capture the same choreography on a traditional stage set in London’s Adelphi Theatre.
 Hooper, by contrast, attempts to mediate between the wonders of early twenty-first century digital cinema and the practical necessities of stage action.
 Not unlike in Marvel and Star Wars films, Cats relies heavily on motion-capture animation to bring to life supernatural creatures and chroma-key animated backdrops to break free from the constraints of architectural set design.
 Yet, because Webber’s megamusical is primarily a conceptual dance revue as opposed to a narrative-driven story, Hooper’s performers are constantly coming up against the limits of the artifice of digital cinema.
 These tensions between stagecraft and narrative, which Webber and Hooper each wrestle with in their own way, point to deeper problems inherited from Webber’s source material, T.S.
-Eliot’s Old Possum’s Book of Practical Cats
+Eliot’s Old Possum’s Book of Practical Cats.

 If Quartets (1943) was Eliot’s attempt to organize the word on an analogy with the sonata in music, then his Book of Practical Cats (1939) might be considered his attempt to organize the word on an analogy with the fairy play.
 While the genuine fairy plays that emerged around the French Revolution introduced elements of sorcery and magic only in order for them to be defeated by a more cunning hero in the name of truth and reason, in Practical Cats the supernatural elements are introduced to return all-too-familiar human characters to an organic animal state.
 The musical force of Eliot’s meter, which in his other works threatens to submerge everything into singsong, seems here unrestrained.
 Struggling to get going, through fits and starts, just as in his other works, Eliot relies predominantly on the present-participular tense which betrays a diminishing imagination for the progression of feeling through his work.
 It is as though something is always happening, but nothing ever happens.
 This flattening of time coincides with the transfiguration of characters into linguistic symbols — as with Burbank with his Baedeker and Bleistein with his fat cigar, and the haggard Princess Volupine — which reduces the dramatic unfolding of characters to the arrangement of literary allusions.
 It is as though Eliot presumed that the artistic unity of his oeuvre would be assured by the logical unity of the history of literary form.
 Similarly, in Practical Cats the characters are reduced to literary allusions further embodied in the musical sound of their names.
 Meaning is reduced to the arrangement of things: frozen and fixed yet fleeting with unfulfilled possibilities.
 The great accomplishment of Eliot’s work is precisely this.
 But Practical Cats considered independently of Eliot’s work risks reaffirming as natural precisely what he attempted to problematize.
 [1]